Hi Shirley, where are you from and what is your background?

 As you probably can tell, my passion for the start-up ecosystem runs deep.
 I believe in using the experience and network that I’ve been privileged enough to build over the years, to nurture start-ups to leave their mark on the world.

-Please tell me more about SMU Business Innovations Generator (BIG).
+Please tell me more about SMU Business Innovations Generator (BIG)

 The SMU Business Innovations Generator (BIG) is a university incubator where visionaries and changemakers passionate about entrepreneurship come together to grow their start-up ideas from ground zero.
 BIG is a founder-centric programme that has a coaching-heavy curriculum that also plugs participants into an extensive network of world-class advisors and mentors, such as Dr Yaacob Ibrahim, Former Minister of Communications and Information;